Roopaish/Godot-Game-Development/README.md

 BitMask:
 Click on Bitmask on bottom panel and start painting the tiles with left click, right click to erase.
 For eg: For walls, paint the area where excluding walls itself.
 Now Select TileMap node and start painting on the Levels.
 All the walls will now be painted nicely.

+Collision:
+Now to add collision for walls made by this process.
+Click on Collision and start selecting all walls used in the bitmask using square or poligon icons.

+> Light2D